This post may contain affiliate links and/or codes. You won’t pay anything extra, but I might make a commission.

 New vs. Old Eggs

 With the steam method, the age of the eggs doesn’t matter at all.
 Not one bit.
 I cooked more than a dozen eggs today to get pictures.
 They were all brand-new eggs, still well before the dates on the cartons.
 And they all peeled like a dream!
 Even the cracked ones!

 The other thing that supposedly helps when peeling hard boiled eggs is plunging the eggs into ice water just until they’re cool enough to handle.
 Wait until they’re cold and they get hard to peel again.
 I’ve never done an official test of this, but I *feel* like it’s true.
 I’ve gotten interrupted while peeling eggs a few times and when I went back to it, I *think* it was harder.
 But like I said, I’ve never actually tested it with boiled eggs.

 They all peeled perfectly.
 Also, you can see in this picture that sometimes the membrane darkens in spots (I think in spots that are touching hot metal).
 That color pretty much never transfers to the egg itself.

 So, I just wrote a ton of words about a process that is actually very quick and easy.
-Happy steaming!
+Happy pressure cooking!
 And if you need something to do with all of those eggs, here’s one of my favorite egg salad recipes, and a story about how Bobby Flay made it for me personally (although not all that willingly or nicely).